mlab-upenn/Checkpoint/INSTALL.markdown

 ### Getting and building LLVM ###

-You'll need Python, Git, a C/C++ compiler toolchain, and either gmake or cmake for this part.
+You'll need Python, Git, the Clang compiler toolchain, and either gmake or cmake for this part.
 The rest of this guide will assume you've started this process in your home directory `~\`.
 First, get the LLVM source.
 ```